chfal/investigating_orthogroups/README.md

 4) FigTree (visualizes trees).

 ### Directory explanations
-- `test_c4l/`
+- `investigating_orthogroups/`
-  - this folder is kind of the main folder. we'll run orthofinder here from here and save all our sequences here.
+  - this folder is kind of the main folder. we'll run orthofinder here from here and save all our changed sequences here.
+  - `Data/`
+  - This is where the original starting data is, but you will change the fasta files and move them back to `investigating_orthogroups`
   - `OrthoFinder/`
     - OrthoFinder makes its own directory where it puts its results.
     - `Feb_16_Results/ OR WHATEVER DATE IT IS WHEN YOU RUN IT`